New-Mac celebrates 80 years, reflects on 'Legacy of Service' at annual meeting

 CEO/General Manager Mitch McCumber addresses the membership at New-Mac's 2019 Annual Meeting.

 DIRECTOR ELECTION WINNERS

-McCumber gave a summary of the cooperative's financial statement for 2017.
-Highlights included almost $41 million in sales, net margins of just over $4.9 million, operating margins over $3.1 million, and total assets over $116 million.
+Additionally, the video reflected on the cooperative's financial statement for 2018.
+Highlights included over $44 million in sales, net margins over $5.1 million, operating margins around $3.6 million, and total assets exceeding $118 million.

-During the business section of the meeting, Beryl Kennedy, Billy P. White and Jamey Cope were re-elected to three-year terms for their respective districts on New-Mac's Board of Directors.
+During the business section of the meeting, Maurice Mailes and Jason Ruddick were re-elected to three-year terms for Districts 7 and 8 respectively on New-Mac's Board of Directors.
 Tim Short was also elected to the Board, replacing incumbent Kenneth Daniels in District 2.

 New-Mac Electric, headquartered in Neosho, Mo., serves over 17,000 member accounts primarily in Newton, McDonald and Jasper Counties.